Infrared Sauna Benefits

 Who can share personal experiences with using an infrared sauna for health purposes?

 When it comes to personal experiences of using these saunas for health purposes, many speak first to their friends, family, co-workers, and others.
-That’s understandable.
 Beyond that, check reviews online.
 Online forums, communities, and the like can tell you information you won’t get elsewhere.
-This includes YouTube, social media, and the like.
-Speaking to those who have used these can give you more information before you step in.
+This includes YouTube, social media, and more.
+Speaking to those who have used infrared saunas in the past can give you more insight before you step in.
+Of course, it’s best to speak to your doctor before using an infrared sauna.

 Who can recommend reputable brands or models of infrared saunas?